 Massachusetts Right to Repair

-But the intuitive gained momentum in 2013 when Massachusetts passed the first law in the U.S. ending the practice.
+But the initiative gained momentum in 2013 when Massachusetts passed the first law in the U.S. ending the practice.
 The law states that auto manufacturers are required to sell the same diagnostic and repair information to consumers and independent shops.
 That information was formerly exclusive to franchised dealerships.
 The information is available now for 2002 and later model year cars.
-Once the 2019 model years rolled out, that info became available online for a fee, as well.
+Once the 2019 model years rolled out that info became available online for a fee, as well.

 That was good news for do-it-yourselfers in Massachusetts, but it also got the ball rolling elsewhere.
 A few months later in January 2014, the Alliance of Automobile Manufacturers and the Association of Global Automakers agreed that the Massachusetts law would be voluntarily upheld across the United States.
 As a result, everyone in the U.S. (independent garages and consumers) now has fee-based access to auto manufacturers' service websites.
 Supporters of the legislation said the deal fosters competition and helps lower auto repair bills for consumers.